The Optimization Landscape of Carath\'eodory Decomposition of Toeplitz Covariances: Introduction

 \section{Introduction}

 Covariance estimation is a core task in statistical signal processing with applications across radar detection, hyperspectral imaging, and modern learning systems \cite{kay1998fundamentals, wiesel2015structured, 8052571, 91176, 6678280, li1999computationally, mestre2008asymptotic, smith2005covariance}.
-When the data originates from stationary processes, accuracy can be improved by exploiting the associated Toeplitz structure.
-Therefore, there are many elegant and sophisticated techniques for optimizing the Gaussian log-likelihood under Toeplitz constraints.
-Independently, recent years have seen remarkable progress in deep learning using simple gradient descent (GD) applied to overparameterized models.
-Motivated by this trend, our goal is to revisit Toeplitz covariance estimation and answer two questions:
+When the data originates from a wide-sense stationary process, the covariance between two samples depends only on their lag, which implies that the covariance matrix has a Toeplitz structure \cite{kay1998fundamentals, stoica2005spectral}.

+Despite the nonconvexity of the Gaussian likelihood under Toeplitz constraints, Toeplitz covariance estimation is, in many respects, a mature problem.
+In the high-sample regime, a range of specialized estimators reliably attain near-optimal performance, including expectation-maximization, majorization-minimization and semidefinite-programming methods, Newton-type solvers, and factorization-based approaches \cite{turmon1994maximum, ATOM24, cederberg2024toeplitz, boeck2025gohbergsemencul}.
+These methods are effective, but they typically rely on sophisticated, problem-specific optimization machinery.
+Inspired by the success of simple first-order methods, in particular gradient descent (GD), on overparameterized models in deep learning, we revisit Toeplitz covariance estimation and analyze its optimization landscape under a possibly overparameterized Carath\'eodory decomposition.

 There is a rich literature on Toeplitz covariance estimation.
-Classical low-complexity approaches include diagonal averaging \cite{eldar2019sampleefficientToeplitzcovariance}, Fast Fourier Transform (FFT) based circulant approximations\cite{91176, 1458092, zhu2017asymptoticequivalencecirculantToeplitz}, and Tapering \cite{Cai_2010}.
-More advanced methods include Expectation Maximization approaches \cite{1458092, turmon1994maximum}.
-Low rank Toeplitz estimation via Majorization-Minimization (MM) was developed in \cite{7565553}.
+Classical low-complexity approaches include diagonal averaging \cite{eldar2019sampleefficientToeplitzcovariance}, FFT-based circulant approximations \cite{91176, 1458092, zhu2017asymptoticequivalencecirculanttoeplitz}, and tapering \cite{Cai_2010}.
+More advanced methods include expectation-maximization approaches \cite{1458092, turmon1994maximum}.
+Low-rank Toeplitz estimation via Majorization-Minimization (MM) was developed in \cite{7565553}.
 Additional MM techniques combined with Dykstra's algorithm were proposed in \cite{9054969, ATOM24}.
-Estimation based on the Gohberg-Semencul factorization was recently developed in \cite{böck2023gohbergsemenculestimationToeplitzstructured}.
+Recent works have also used MM and nonconvex optimization techniques to obtain statistically optimal covariance estimators in large-dimensional settings \cite{wei2023large, zou2024factor}.
+A computationally efficient Newton-type maximum likelihood estimator, using fast Fourier transforms to assemble the gradient and Hessian, was proposed in \cite{cederberg2024toeplitz}.
+Estimation based on the Gohberg-Semencul factorization was recently developed in \cite{boeck2025gohbergsemencul}.